Michigan Religious Schools: Michigan COVID Regs Violate First Amendment

 Timing will be a central question in this case.
 The plaintiffs have sought an injunction against the orders from the department of health and human services.
 However, the orders are already scheduled to expire on December 20.
 If the orders are no longer in place before a decision has been made, the court may not rule on the injunction request for lack of an active controversy.
 However, if the orders restricting in-person teaching continue into January, this case will remain active and the court could reach the injunction question.
 We will continue to follow this matter.

-For more information on RLUIPA and similar land use and constitutional matters, please contact Daniel Cortez at 734-742-1800.
+For more information on RLUIPA and similar land use and constitutional matters, please contact Joseph McGill at 734-742-1800.
 Additionally, please see our RLUIPA primer that provides additional information about RLUIPA, as well as our RLUIPA Resource page that tracks RLUIPA and similar First Amendment cases throughout the United States.